idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 The goal is to maximize the impact of the team.

-Small companies and insulated teams can do bottom up goal settings, but as companies get larger, it's hard to have sufficient insight into the company priorities, and hard to align goals cross teams, which lessons the impact.
+Small companies and insulated teams can do bottom up goal settings, but as companies get larger, it's hard to have sufficient insight into the company priorities, and hard to align goals across teams, which lessens the impact.

 Larger teams require a top down business strategy intersected with a bottom up execution recommendation.

 Ideally Engineering Excellence (EE) is built as part of a feature as it is in part of the feature costs.
-NOTE: It's OK to defer some of the engineering tasks till after shipping but it's not OK to say a project is complete till the Engineering excellence costs are paid.
+NOTE: It's OK to defer some of the engineering tasks till after shipping but it's not OK to say a project is complete till the engineering excellence costs are paid.

 Systems rot over time, so EE should have a standing budget, usually 10%-20% of team capacity.
 The team should be empowered to spend this budget as required.